bomafiber/simon_game/README.md

  3. Click the **Start** button to begin play.

-## Credits

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning
 I used **Git** and **Github** for versioning (https://github.com) .

 ## Resource
  **Marjin Haverbeke** - *Eloquent JavaScript*

 ## Contributors
 **Ignatius Ukwuoma**
 **Gonzalo Girasol**
 **Sam Jenkins**

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments